jdchart/spider-python/docs/Metatdata-Fields.md

 ### Accrual Policy
 - attribute: `accrualPolicy`
 - [Dublin Core](https://www.dublincore.org/specifications/dublin-core/usageguide/elements/#accrualpolicy) description: The policy governing the addition of items to a collection.
 Recommended best practice is to use a value from a controlled vocabulary.

+## Other

+### UUID
+- attribute: `uuid`
+- Description: An unique identifier.

+### Path
+- attribute: `path`
+- Description: A string indicating the absolute path in disk of the web element.

+### Color
+- attribute: `color`
+- Description: A string hex value indicating a color.

+### Important
+- attribute: `important`
+- Description: A boolean indicating if the element is "important".
+Used for example with Mirador convertion to nindicate if a node is top)level or not.

+### Parent Path
+- attribute: `parentPath`
+- Description: An absoulte path to a node's parent.

+## Media Fields